Object and Relation Centric Representations for Push Effect Prediction: Results

 \subsection{Quantitative Analysis in Multiple Parts Setup}

-For evaluating the physics prediction module, our framework is tested with the oracle relation assignment strategy in \textit{multiple parts setup}.
+For evaluating the physics prediction module, we compared our graph-based architecture with an CNN-based physics prediction architecture that takes rendered object-centric images of pushed objects and predicts the displacement vector.
+Both architectures are tested with the oracle relation assignment strategy in \textit{multiple parts setup}.
 In this setup, while collecting each trajectory, the robot executes 9 linear pushes of 30 cm, contacting with a most diverse set of objects.
-In this setup, outputs of physics prediction module are chained to predict multiple time-step trajectory roll-outs (i.e., essentially simulating the environment with network predictions).
+For both architectures, outputs of physics predictions are chained to predict multiple time-step trajectory roll-outs (i.e., essentially simulating the environment with network predictions).
 These trajectory roll-outs are used in evaluation.
 Figure~\ref{fig:physics_articulated} presents the performance in scenarios with different number of objects.
-As the length of predicted trajectory roll-outs increase, the errors in higher number of trajectories accumulate.
+Comparing error values, it can be seen that both architectures are able to generalize to different number of objects.
+However, our architecture performs significantly better than then CNN-based one as errors for our network are skewed towards low values while CNN-based architecture one has errors skewed towards high values.
+Regardless, as the length of predicted trajectory roll-outs increase, the errors in higher number of trajectories accumulate.
 This results in trajectories to drift away from the ground truth.
-In Figure~\ref{fig:physics_articulated}, on the left, as the roll-out length is shorter in each environment setup, more than 600 trajectories have lower mean error than $0.1\ cm$, and most of the remaining trajectories have a lower mean error than $0.4\ cm$.
+For our architecture, in Figure~\ref{fig:physics_articulated} on the left, as the roll-out length is shorter in each environment setup, more than 600 trajectories have lower mean error than $0.1\ cm$, and most of the remaining trajectories have a lower mean error than $0.4\ cm$.
 On the right, the roll-out length is longer, and less than 400 trajectories have a lower mean error than $0.1\ cm$.
 Besides for the rest of the trajectories, there are more trajectories in high mean error bins.

 Next, the belief regulation module is evaluated on prediction of joint relations.
 As shown in Figure~\ref{fig:belief_articulated}, as the robot interacts with the objects and higher number of observation data is acquired, our network becomes better at predicting the joint relation types more accurately.
 The joint prediction plot in Figure~\ref{fig:belief_articulated} shows that our method performs similarly independent of the number of objects used due to the underlying graph structure.
 In the same figure, on precision plot, no joint (blue) and prismatic joint(green) lines show that networks are good at identifying whether there is a joint between two objects and whether this joint is prismatic.
 Compared to the prismatic joint, the model is more likely to make erroneous predictions on whether a joint is fixed or revolute.
 This is likely because without interaction experience, it is easier for network to mix these two joints.
 Nonetheless, from the recall plot, we can see that the model can correct its predictions on fixed and revolute as it observes more robot interactions.
 From both precision and recall plots, the model abstains from predicting a joint prismatic unless it is certain.
 This may be because prismatic joint dynamics are similar to no-joint dynamics unless robot gains enough observations about objects the joint are connected to.